balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/introduction.md

 | ImageLocations                 | Location of images for content import                     |
 | CustomConfigFileLocation       | Location of the custom mapping config file                |

-* IsActive is always false when preoject compiled in Release mode
+* IsActive is always false when project compiled in Release mode

 ### Ignores

 Usually there are elements you want to ignored by the import tool.
 These config properties allow you to define what is ignored globally or per viewmodel.

-Each config property below is collections of string or dictionaries of string and we have created an extension method to remove magic strings from configuration usings strongly types generics.
+Each config property below is collections of string or dictionaries of string and we have created an extension method to remove magic strings from configuration using strongly types generics.

 ``` c#
 config.IgnoreViewmodels.Add<vmPage_HomePage>();